Case examiner stage

 Our letters will clearly outline what is expected of you at each stage of the process.
 Please read them carefully and respond within the timescales stated.

 You will also be given a named contact in our letters, who you can contact if you are unsure about what you need to do or have any questions.
-Your named contact will be a member of our case examiner team and will be completely separate from the investigations team.
+Your named contact will be a member of our case examiner operations team, not a case examiner, and will be completely separate from the investigations team.

 You may want to keep your employer updated on the progress of your case.
 If you are getting independent support, we would encourage you to keep your representative up-to-date.